benjaminbellamy/rsvp/README.md

 ---------------

+* Obviously, you need a Vanish server up and running
+* You apache running on the same server, different ip port, let's say 81 but anyone will do
 * You need apache to be able to connect to varnishadm, so copy /etc/varnish/secret to /etc/varnish/secret.www-data and chown www-data:www-data.
 * You need also to know how to create an Apache VHOST.
 That's about it.